Back Injury Compensation Calculator

 A back injury claim will typically be made up of:

-- Financial loss and/or expenses (e.g. if you have had to have time off work and lost earning or have incurred medical expenses or prescription costs)
+- Financial loss and/or expenses (e.g. if you have had to have time off work and lost earnings or have incurred medical expenses or prescription costs)